Feeds:

 Wimbledon Tennis inspired afternoon tea treats – Dorchester Hotel London

 The Wimbledon tennis championships are almost upon us.
 For those in need of any context, this is a time when the UK weather becomes either amazingly good, or spectacularly bad.
 All hopes are pinned on the possibility of a British winner – again.
-Perhaps fate will deem that time is now here – after all, it is the Jubilee, London Olympic’s year, she says in ever optimistic tones.
+Perhaps fate will deem that time is now here – after all, it is time we had a bit of a change, she says in ever optimistic tones.

 Cucumber sandwiches, strawberries with cream are the traditional fare of course but looking for inspiration for a tennis afternoon tea, I stumbled across a wonderful tennis ball and court cake – quite the perfect creations for such an occasion.
 Another favourite I feel compelled to share is the very creative collection of Wimbledon inspired cup cakes from Hummingbird Bakery.
 The grassy one is just amazing!